CarterMcAlister/prayash.github.io/v4/src/pages/blog/making-of/index.md

 ---
-title: Making of prayash.io
+title: Making of
 date: 2017-02-22
-description: "A short overview of how I built this site."
+description: "A short technical overview of how I built this site."
 draft: false
 ---